benj-zen/pdns_docker_dev/README.md

 # Docker wrapper for PowerDNS development
 This repository gives you the ability to compile and run powerdns.
 It takes care of installing dependencies for you and supports different configurations.
+It builds one image per backend configuration based on the same base-image containing the general dependencies.
+Furthermore images are created for each individual backend e.g. MySQL database.
+There is also a mode for running the API-Tests.
+Regression-Tests will be added in the future.

 ## Prerequisites
 * Console supporting bash